Joan B. Kroc Institute for Peace & Justice (IPJ) at the University of San Diego

 Get Paid to Work for Peace!

-The intern positions last 11 or 12 months, starting in the late summer or early fall.
-They include a stipend of $650/month, full medical insurance, housing, four weeks paid vacation and the opportunity to work with a national peace and justice organization.
+The Harrop A. and Ruth S. Freeman Peace Internship Endowment intern positions were created in 1996 by a bequest from the life-long activities to provide stipends to interns at the War Resisters League's national office.
+They include a stipend each month, full medical insurance, housing, four-weeks paid vacation and the opportunity to work with a national peace and justice organization.
 Three positions are available with the following programs:

 - Freeman Intern: Task Force on Latin America & Caribbean

 - Freeman Intern: Nonviolent Youth Collective/Peacemaker Training Institute